 Conspiracy theories exists in all sports, of course, but they are more prominent in the NBA, because most officiated calls in the NBA are so close, and so subjective, that they invite more scrutiny, more interpretation, and more conspiracy theories than any other sport.

 “He spoke like the head of a giant corporate dictatorship,” Nader said.

 The Point Beyond the Random

-Some may see it as a populist play for a consumer advocate, like Nader, to cover a sporting event in such a manner.
-I do believe, however, that Nader was right to warn Stern that public sentiment could turn away from his product, the NBA, when such a point arrives that the normal conspiratorial whispers crank up to screams of indignation.
+Some might see it as a populist play for a consumer advocate and presidential candidate, like Nader, to cover a sporting event in such a manner.
+I do believe, however, that Nader was right to warn Stern that public sentiment could turn away from his product, when it reaches a point where the normal conspiratorial whispers crank up to screams of indignation.
 I know that those whispers gained more prominence for me, after Game 6, 2002, and in every game I watched thereafter.